Rumble Roses: Reception

 The game received "average" reviews according to video game review aggregator Metacritic.

-Critics generally disliked the audio quality and plot but praised the graphics.
+Critics generally disliked the audio quality and plot, but praised the graphics.
 J.M.
-Vargas's review for PSX Nation said: "Like too many Konami projects localized in English the voices in this game are utter and complete garbage".
+Vargas's review for PSX Nation said the English voices in the game are "utter and complete garbage".
 Jeremy Dunham reviewed the game for IGN, giving it 7.8 out of 10 overall: 9 in both Presentation and Graphics, 6.5 in Sound, 7.5 in Gameplay, and 7 in Lasting Appeal.
-Dunham found the storyline to be lackluster but enjoyed the game, commenting that "it's one of those rare games that manages to capitalize on the whole sex appeal thing without sacrificing the gameplay along with it".
-In an article for GamerFeed, Chris Buffa said that the "gorgeous women and environments will get your blood pumping" and the "corny dialogue only adds to the game's hilarity".
+Dunham found the storyline to be lackluster, but enjoyed the game, commenting "it's one of those rare games that manages to capitalize on the whole sex appeal thing without sacrificing the gameplay along with it."
+In an article for GamerFeed, Chris Buffa said that the "gorgeous women and environments will get your blood pumping" and the "corny dialogue only adds to the game's hilarity."
 In 2012, FHM included Benikage among the nine "sexiest ninja babes in games" and compared her to Jade Lopez.